 I saw like 2 bubbles and some foam and I was thrilled, then started snacking on them blackberries.

-So many things to think while kneading and if you are like me you will try your best to have everything under control and as I am about to finish kneading I remembered the “greased bowl” and I just have one and I used it for the bread mixture, that’s when having a loved one or a roomate becomes handy, he washed the bowl and I greased it, and he did those pictures because my hands were still covered in flour.
+So many things to think while I was kneading and if you are like me you will try your best to have everything under control and as I am about to finish kneading I remembered the “greased bowl” and I just have one and I used it for the bread mixture, that’s when having a loved one or a roommate comes in handy, he washed the bowl and I greased it, and he did those pictures because my hands were still covered in flour.

 About to knead the flour

 Finished kneading so the dough goes to the oiled bowl